 - Check the previously broken URL to see if it is repaired.

 Hopefully this guide has helped you better understand and even repair a 404 error on your WordPress membership site.
-If you are still getting a “Page Not Found” error and are unable to resolve it yourself, please open a ticket in our support area (Plus or Unlimited Membership required) and we will take a closer look.
+If you are still getting a “Page Not Found” error and are unable to resolve it yourself, please open a ticket in our support area (Premium Membership required) and we will take a closer look.